JuliaCI/PkgBenchmark.jl/docs/src/export_markdown.md

 ## Using Github.jl to upload the markdown to a Gist

-Assuming that we have gotten a `BenchmarkResults` or `BenchmarkJudgement` from a benchmark, we can then use [GitHub.jl](https://github.com/JuliaWeb/GitHub.jl) to programatically upload the exported markdown to a gist:
+Assuming that we have gotten a `BenchmarkResults` or `BenchmarkJudgement` from a benchmark, we can then use [GitHub.jl](https://github.com/JuliaWeb/GitHub.jl) to programmatically upload the exported markdown to a gist:

 ```julia-repl
 julia> using GitHub, JSON, PkgBenchmark